Swan's Video Surveillance Center : Currently Viewing Monitor 1

 The first time we see more of Swan than his gloved hands, we're seeing him in a mirror that distorts his height, disguising his small stature.
 Fittingly, he is emerging from a red, steaming opening that seems to lead underground.
 This is of course a Very Big Clue as to his true nature.
 His line, "get this fag out of here," plays very differently now than it did in 1974.
 Then, the line was considered by most people to be funny, and the audience laughed with Swan at Winslow's expense.
 Today, of course, it immediately pegs Swan as a homophobic asshole who's probably "overcompensating" for something...
 In 1974, most audiences probably would not have seen it as ironic that Swan, whom we have already learned "gets turned on" by watching women "doing each other," is referring to Winslow as some kind of sexual deviant (nor, for that matter, that Swan doesn't seem to know the difference between a transvestite and a homosexual).
 For us at the Archives, much as we love the movie, this moment is always a little cringeworthy.
 We do like the dead bird logo in the middle of the waterbed, though.

 Some fun is clearly being had here with this key image from Beyond the Valley of the Dolls.
 The girls on the waterbed (all dressed in shades of red, I guess we know where they're going) are apparently the ones who passed Philbin's "preliminary audition", which is of course why Phoenix is not one of them.
 B-movie princess Cheryl Rainbeaux Smith is here, though.
 (She's the one who needs help warming up her voice).
-The line, "I'm saving it for Swan" is dubbed by an uncredited Betty Buckley, who will have her onscreen debut a couple of years later as Miss Collins in De Palma's Carrie.
+The line, "If you can sing standing up you can sing lying down," among others, is dubbed by an uncredited Betty Buckley, who will have her onscreen debut a couple of years later as Miss Collins in De Palma's Carrie.

 This was shot on the grounds outside Old Red, the Dallas courthouse.
 The actors playing the two cops were probably auditioned and hired locally in Dallas, rather than flown in from Los Angeles or New York.

 The warden's desk is littered with toys, which we presume were made by inmates at the prison toy factory we will later see Winslow working in.
 As we first see the warden, he's using his fingernail to clean food out from between his teeth, apparently more obsessed with dental hygiene than with manners.
 The warden is played by an actor named Gene Gross.
 (The nameplate on his desk says, "V Gross").
 We're not sure where they found him (though he had appeared in a small role in Serpico a couple of years earlier), but he does a great job here.
-This scene was probably shot in a room at the Pressman Toy Company factory; we've seen nothing to suggest that this is a built-from-scratch set.
+This scene was shot in a room at the Pressman Toy Company factory.

 The idea that Winslow's teeth will be removed in prison, and the warden's line, "teeth are a source of infection, and it pays to be on the safe side," are both lifted directly from Nathanael West's satirical novel, "A Cool Million", published in 1934.
 In that story, Lem Pitkin, the naïve hero, who leaves home to "seek his fortune," suffers a series of humiliations, each progressively more horrible than the last.
 He, like Winslow, is unjustly incarcerated, and told by the prison warden that teeth are a source of infection, before having them removed.
 (The story is a sarcastic denunciation of the Horatio Alger myth, and the "American Dream" in general, and shares a number of overarching themes with Phantom.)
 Pitkin, forever optimistic and gullible, falls victim to a series of con artists, dishonest policemen, bullies, and politicians, and, along the way, loses his teeth, his scalp, his eye, his thumb and his leg.
 In the end, after having been killed, he is cynically martyred for political gain.
 The story was clearly an inspiration for De Palma, and the purehearted-but-ambitious Winslow's gradual dismemberment (unjust incarceration, loss of teeth, eye, voice, and life) and exploitation (Swan attempts to leverage Winslow's supposed death into record sales by marketing Faust as having been written "by the late Winslow Leach") closely parallels Pitkin's.
 In Phantom, Winslow's toothlessness is probably also intended as a metaphor for the degree to which any artist who wants mass success finds himself obliged to take the "teeth" out of his work.